Harsger/ROOTpostprocessing/README.txt

  arguments :
  standard-parameter-file

+ optional arguments :
+ <skipDrawing>/print

  output :
  root-file containing graphs

- takes 1D-histograms and fit specified peaks width (sigma and FWHM) and peak-fit-center difference to nominal are stored in ROOT::TGraphs
+ takes 1D-histograms and fit specified peaks width (sigma and FWHM) and peak-fit-center difference to nominal are stored in ROOT::TGraphs fits are shown in canvas (double-click required for progress) fit-specifications are written to std-out

  required arguments in parameter-file per histogram :
 <file1> <hist1> <peakPosition> <lowFitLimit> <highFitLimit>